TGAC/COPO-documentation/profile/tol/tol-profile-walkthrough.rst

 .. seealso::

-   * See :ref:`Steps to create Stand-alone profile <standalone-profile-walkthrough>` if you would like to make other submissions
+   * See :ref:`Steps to create Genomics profile <genomics-profile-walkthrough>` if you would like to make other submissions

 .. raw:: html